danschaffer/homepage/_posts/2023-07-11-peasant-bread.md

 image: /images/peasantbread.jpg
 ---

 I like the idea of a simple bread without the fussiness of shaping dough.
 Baking the dough is a glass pyrex gets a nice shape avoiding density problems.
 I replace some of the water and flour with sourdough.
+I found the round loafs come out a bit weird since the outside does not crisp.
+I changed to loaf pans instead.
+I am hoping the recipe is easy and flexible enough to use instead of buying store bought bread.
+I will try some other variations but so far making this recipe once or twice a week is enough to keep the bread supply going.
+I like the suggestion of bread crumbs when gets a few days old.

  Found the recipe from this website [https://alexandracooks.com](https://alexandracooks.com/2012/11/07/my-mothers-peasant-bread-the-best-easiest-bread-you-will-ever-make/)